Lenses That are Overhauled Here:

 There's nothing quite as tragic as a wonderful lens whose appearance has been ruined through the use of a lens vise or pliers to "repair" a filter ring ding.
 Here special tools are used to gently bend the bent metal back into shape so that in most cases the repair can be done without any sign that there had been a ding to begin with.
 Here are before and after pictures of a worst case lens:

 The filter ring is the same.
 It was straightened and the filter threads brought into perfect alignment with each other through the use of this special tool.
 This tool is tapered so that even the most deeply distorted filter ring can be threaded onto it and then moved downward and gently worked to straighten out the dings and dents and align and form the threads without affecting the original paint.
+There are no pliers or other marks on the filter ring.

 Even if your lens is not a 50mm it is possible to make a special tool to suit it so that the best possible repairs can be accomplished.
 If a special tool is needed for your lens you are not charged for it.